Blog Home / Compliance / Mastering the Art of Financial Protection: Finance Teams Cybersecurity Responsibilities

 Zero Trust Network Access

-Zero Trust Network Access (ZTNA) has emerged as an effective alternative to traditional VPNs.
-Unlike VPNs that grant broad network access, ZTNA operates on the principle of “never trust, always verify.”
-This means that no entity, whether inside or outside the network, is trusted by default.
-Access is granted based on the “need to know” and least privileged criteria (OneBill Software).
+ZTNA operates on the fundamental principle of “never trust, always verify.”
+This means that no entity whether located inside or outside the network boundary is trusted by default.
+Unlike VPNs that grant broad network access upon login, ZTNA grants access only based on the “need to know” and least privileged criteria, significantly strengthening an organization’s security posture by minimizing the attack surface.
+(OneBill Software).

 Implementing ZTNA can help you create a more secure environment for your finance team by minimizing the risk of unauthorized access and data breaches.
 To learn more about securing your finance team’s network, check out our guide on cybersecurity audits for finance teams.

-By adopting these best practices, you can enhance your finance team’s cybersecurity posture and safeguard your company’s financial data against evolving cyber threats.
+By adopting these best practices including ZTNA, vendor risk management, and security awareness training you can significantly enhance your finance team’s cybersecurity posture and effectively safeguard your company’s financial data against evolving cyber threats.
 For additional tips and strategies, explore our resources on cybersecurity awareness for finance professionals and cybersecurity training for finance professionals.

 Johnny Meagher